kyma-project/test-infra/development/tools/cmd/githubissues/README.md

 ## Fix table schema mismatch

-In order to fix `no such field` error, do the following:
+In order to fix the `no such field` error, do the following:

 1. Download the current table schema definition.
 Run: `bq show \ --schema \ --format=prettyjson \ PROJECT_ID:DATASET.TABLE_NAME > table_org_schema.json`.
 2. Add missing fields to the `table_org_schema.json` file.